grazianoEnzoMarchesani/Warmish/README.md

     - Intelligent data caching to improve responsiveness.

 5.  **Packaging and Distribution:**
-    - Creating standalone executable packages for macOS and Windows to simplify distribution to end-users.
+    - **DONE:** Creating standalone executable packages for macOS and Windows to simplify distribution to end-users.
+    - **NEXT:** Automate the build process (e.g., via GitHub Actions) and implement code signing for macOS.

 ---